Viking Bow -Hedeby Bow

 The most notable characteristics of a Hedeby bow are its long nocks/string notches, (the grooves at tips of the bow, where the string is attached).
 The other curiosity of the Hedeby bow is the stud at the top of the bow, which in all likelihood is there to keep the string in place when the bow is not strung.
 When transporting a bow, the string tends to slip down and get tangled, so perhaps the stud was their way of trying to solve this annoying little problem.

 Our Hedeby bow is a replica of the historical find in most respects, but its width and thickness have been scaled down a little, to make its draw weight more suitable for the modern archer.
 The original bow was 40 mm wide and 33 mm thick at the handle and this version is 35 mm wide and 27 mm thick at the handle.
 The original was made of yew and had a draw weight of around 80-100 pounds.
 Our Viking bows have draw weights between 30-35 pounds with a 28 inch draw length.
-They are made of either white ash or white oak, depending on seasonal availability.
-The bows are 189 cm in length.
+They are made of laminating maple and white oak.
+The back of the bow is made of maple and the belly of the bow is made of white oak.
+The bows are approx. 189 cm long.

 The string of this bow can always stay tied to the bottom.
 When the top loop of the string is slid into the notches of the upper limb, the brace height remains correct, and the bump in the string marking the nocking point for the arrow is in the right place.